Project

 Maybe KSP could charge us EC by noting actual-Torque × actual-Rotation-rate, or something in that direction.
 Perhaps instead of a rate, EC/second, it is possible to deduct the EC given the energy delivered: max-Torque × difference-in-Rotation-since-last-checked.

-#3 Updated by Kirk almost 5 years ago
+#3 Updated by Kirk over 5 years ago

 See also #23182.